Vector35/Sidekick-public/README.md

 This README provides instructions for previewing the Sidekick documentation using `mkdocs`.

+The source for the actual Sidekick plugin itself is proprietary, copyright Vector 35 and available via download through the Binary Ninja Plugin Manager rather than being hosted here on GitHub.

 ## Prerequisites

 To preview this documentation, you will need to have `mkdocs` installed on your system.
 If you don't have it installed, you can install it by running the following command: